Yorkshire Inclusive TSA

 About the course

 You’re in school from the first day of term, seen as a staff member by everyone.
-You’re in one school four days a week to the end of the school year, spending Spring half term at a contrasting school.
-One day a week you’ll be at our central venue alongside other trainees, sharing and learning from each other’s experiences.
+You’re in one school four days a week to the end of the school year, spending spring half term at a contrasting school.
+One day a week you’ll be at with our partner ITT provider, HART of Yorkshire SCITT, sharing and learning from each other’s experiences.
 Our model enables you to experience a full year in school and fully appreciate the demands/rewards that brings.

 Working alongside your mentor, you’ll identify your ongoing level of knowledge, skills and experience and from that draw up and work continuously on a training plan.
 This will involve observing experienced teachers and training activities leading to delivering whole class.